ManageIQ/manageiq.org/site/docs/get-started/vagrant.md

 ---
 layout: start_doc
 doc_group: start
-title: Get Started With Vagrant
+title: Easy Install With Vagrant
 ---

 You can test ManageIQ running in a Vagrant box using images from [Atlas](https://atlas.hashicorp.com/vagrant).